 - Neurodiagnostic: 3T MRI, iMRI, functional MRI, CAT, CT angiography, Flash CT, PET and SPECT

 - Hybrid neurointerventional operating suite with both non-invasive and open craniotomy procedure capabilities

 - Specialized neurosurgical techniques for spine and deep brain stimulation (DBS) surgery for Parkinson’s disease

 - Epilepsy Monitoring Unit (EMU) with 24/7 monitoring using simultaneous audio/video EEG recordings to help evaluate and care for patients with complex and difficult-to-control seizures.

 - Participation in research into new therapies and treatments for patients with neurological disease and neurotrauma.

-Find a neuroscience specialist at a Texas Health location close to you.
-Call 214-705-3402 today.
+Find a neuroscience specialist at a Texas Health location close to you or call 855-434-3700 today.